PikaSannnnn/SI-CS10A-FALL2020/Week5.md

     - Ask the user for **2 numbers** (x/y)
     - Compute the **opposite** operation between the two numbers (x with y)
     - Output its **opposite** sign (e.g. 9 will become -9)
+2. Number Tracker: You will create a system that will keep track of three positive numbers.
+It will:
+    - Ask the user for a **positive integer**
+    - If the number is higher than the highest number tracked, make this new number the highest, and the previous highest the second highest.
+    - If the number is higher than the second highest number tracked, make this new number the second highest.
+    - The system will continue to ask for **positive integers** until a **-1** is inputted, from which the system will exit
+    - *Hint: How do I compare and swap numbers?*
+    - *Hint: How do I make sure the input is always positive except for -1?*

 ### For Loops
 1. ```c++